Does Hemp Show Up on a Drug Test?

-Do Drug Tests Test for CBD?
+Do Drug Tests Test for Hemp?

 Different industries and employers use different drug testing methods.
 Some methods used by employers include blood tests, mouth swab tests, hair drug tests, and the most common urine tests.

-Does CBD Get You High?
+Does Hemp Get You High?

-While CBD is derived from industrial hemp, it should not be confused with marijuana.
+While Hemp is derived from industrial hemp, it should not be confused with marijuana.
 Marijuana and hemp are different varieties of cannabis, and they each have very different properties.
 The most significant difference between the two is that industrial hemp does not produce the mind-altering effects associated with marijuana.
 That’s because industrial hemp contains insignificant amounts of THC, the compound responsible for marijuana’s psychoactive properties.

-Can You Get Addicted to CBD?
+Can You Get Addicted to Hemp?

-Is CBD a Drug?
+Is Hemp a Drug?

-Is CBD a Schedule 1 Drug?
+Is Hemp a Schedule 1 Drug?